 Ariel hair just got a modern makeover.
 This gorgeous look starts with a deep red color at the roots and transitions to a bright, fiery red at the ends.
 This color is mermaid-approved!

-Merlot is the perfect color when you want to rock this trend, but also want a totally wearable and more subtle shade of red that is perfect for the office.
+Merlot is the perfect color when you want to rock this trend, but also want a totally wearable, more subtle shade of red that's perfect for the office.

 Reverse Red Ombré

 Actress Isis King found the perfect hue to compliment her skin tone.
-She has a reverse red ombré, with the lighter red at the crown which transitions to a deeper red at the ends.
+She has a reverse red ombré, with the lighter red at the crown transitioning to a deeper shade at the ends.

-What is the best way to keep this color looking bright?
-"Color safe and locking shampoos are the first step, avoiding hot water, using a heat protectant whenever you use any heat (blowdryer, flat irons, curling irons, hot rollers, etc), protecting your hair when swimming and not washing daily," says Valdes.
+What's the best way to keep this color looking bright?
+"Color-safe and locking shampoos are the first step, [as well as] avoiding hot water, using a heat protectant whenever you use any heat (blowdryer, flat irons, curling irons, hot rollers, etc), protecting your hair when swimming, and not washing daily," Valdes says.

 This red-to-orange ombré is not for the faint of heart, but it also happens to be insanely gorgeous.
 Bryant says to maintain this color, add a bit of hair color, such as Pravana ($12), to you shampoo.
 "It won’t shift your natural color much, but will add to the ombre area.
 It’s light, interchangeable and easy to mix into your at-home regimen to replenish the color each time you wash.
 Always ask your colorist which shade is best."